Call 911 if you or someone you know is in immediate danger.

-Every two years, government presents the Inspiration Awards to outstanding Albertans who are making a difference in their communities.
+The Inspiration Awards allows the government to honour outstanding Albertans who are making a difference in their communities.
 Their efforts build awareness, contribute to violence prevention and advance healthy relationships for all Albertans.

 Call for nominations

 Individuals, organizations or businesses are recognized for work that contributes to violence prevention and promoting health relationships.

-Up to 3 awards are given for leadership in each of these categories:
+Up to 3 awards are given for leadership in the following categories:

 - Family Violence Prevention